Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Many writers wonder, “How much money can I make as a writer?”
-And while it may seem frustrating, the answer is “It depends.”
+And we at Writer’s Relief know that while it may seem frustrating, the answer is “It depends.”
 How much money you can make on a book, story, poem, or novel depends on many factors: the market for your writing, the strength of your voice, your ability to research and submit regularly, etc. Here’s a breakdown by genre to help you understand how much money you may or may not make with your writing.
 This will help you as you learn how to get published.

 Writing is the only profession where no one considers you ridiculous if you earn no money.
 Jules Renard